July 31st

 Meaning of the subhAShita:

-Wealth gets left behind at home, friends and family at the crematorium.
-(But) good and bad deeds go behind the going (departed jīva (soul)).
+Wealth gets left behind at home, friends, and family at the crematorium.
+(But) the good and bad deeds go behind the going (departed jīva (soul)).

 Commentary:

-When passing on from this world, a being leaves behind all his possessions.
+While passing on from this world, a being leaves behind all his possessions.
 His material possessions are the first to be dropped.
 They do not even accompany him to the crematorium.
-He leaves them inside the doorstep of the house itself!
+They are left inside the threshold of the house itself!

-His near and dear ones can come only as long as they carry him to the crematorium.
-Once their job is done there, they return home as well!
+His near and dear ones can come only so far.
+Till they carry him to the crematorium.
+Once their job is done, they return home as well!

-In his lonely onward journey, the only companions are his own good AND bad deeds.
+After that, in his lonely onward journey, the only companions are his own good AND bad deeds.
 There is no escape from them.
-Whether one likes it or not, his vices and virtues follow him and bear their fruit for sure!
+Whether one likes it or not, his vices and virtues will certainly follow him and bear their fruit!

-If one wants enjoyable company for his onward journey, he better start working when here!
+If one wants enjoyable company for his onward journey, he better start working while here on Earth!
 With good company, setbacks will be minimal and the path will be pleasant.

 pada vigrahaH: